 Keep Larger Containers of Liquid Medications, Nutrition Drinks and Medical Supplies Separate From Other Liquids and Gels

+You can bring prescription liquid medications through security.
 You can also bring medically-necessary water, juice and other "liquid nutrition" as well as frozen liquids or gels that you will use to cool medical items.
 Prosthetics and medical items are also permitted.
 The catch?
 Everything must be screened in some way.
-Tell the security screeners what medical and disability-related items you have with you and ask them to screen them visually if X-rays will harm them.
+Tell the security screeners what medical and disability-related items you have with you and ask them to screen the items visually if X-rays will harm them.
 (Important: Never put prescription medications in checked baggage.
 Hand carry them or mail them ahead.)

 Prepare Laptops and Cameras for Screening

 You will be asked to take your laptop out of its case unless it is in a TSA-approved laptop case or you have TSA PreCheck.
 Pack your camera carefully.
 If you are carrying undeveloped film, ask your screener to inspect it by hand.
 X-ray screening will damage undeveloped film, but it will not affect a digital camera's memory card.

 Know What to Do With Your Coat and Shoes

 You will need to take off your coat or jacket and place it in a plastic bin at the security screening checkpoint.
 You will also need to remove your shoes and place them, carry-on items and metal items in bins for X-ray screening.
 Travelers age 75 and older may keep shoes and light jackets on.
 Give yourself plenty of time to regroup after the screening process is complete.

 You can keep your head covered during the screening process.
 However, if your head covering is too concealing, you will be asked to undergo a pat-down screening, which may or may not involve removal of your head covering.
 You may ask the screening official to conduct the pat-down and/or head covering removal in a screening area away from public view.

 Keep Your ID Handy